nodejs/node/doc/api/fs.markdown

 _Note: Specified file descriptors will not be closed automatically._

+_Note: Do not use `appendFile` to write to a single file from multiple places in an application.
+It will open a file descriptor *per call*, not one *per file*.
+(Non-specified) file descriptors are closed automatically, but will stay open for milliseconds on a busy host.
+Under non-trivial load, the application will quickly exceed the number of file descriptors allowed by the OS, causing seemingly unrelated file and network failures.

 ## fs.appendFileSync(file, data[, options])

 The synchronous version of [`fs.appendFile()`][].
 Returns `undefined`.